nsdf-fabric/nsdf-catalog-artifacts/UCC2022/README.md

 The artifacts in this folder supplement the following publication:

- * NSDF-Catalog: Lightweight Indexing Service for Democratizing Data Delivering - Jakob Luettgau, Giorgio Scorzelli, Glenn Tarcea, Christine Kirkpatrick, Valerio Pascuccu, Michela Taufer at 5th IEEE/ACM International Conference on Utility and Cloud Computing (UCC2022)
+ * NSDF-Catalog: Lightweight Indexing Service for Democratizing Data Delivering - Jakob Luettgau, Giorgio Scorzelli, Glenn Tarcea, Christine R. Kirkpatrick, Valerio Pascuccu, Michela Taufer at 5th IEEE/ACM International Conference on Utility and Cloud Computing (UCC2022)

 References and Links: